riverrun/genxword/README.rst

 Linux
 -----

-To run this program, you need to have **python2.7** or **python3** installed.
-It will not work with earlier versions of python.
+To run this program, you need to have **Python 2.7** or **Python 3** installed.
-It depends on py2cairo (or pycairo), which is already installed on most popular distros, to produce the image files.
+It will not work with earlier versions of Python.
+It depends on Py2cairo (or Pycairo), which is already installed on most popular distros, to produce the image files.

 To install this program, run the following commands (the **install** script needs to be run as root or with sudo)::